-A letter of reprimand is a letter given to a person by a superior or any authority in response to an infraction or violation of conduct.
-It is most commonly used by an organization to instill discipline and maintain control of a situation. in response to a violation warning
+A letter of reprimand is a letter given to a person by a superior or any authority in response to an infraction or violation of a company policy.
+It is most commonly used by an organization to instill discipline and maintain control of a situation.

 Components of A Reprimand Letter